The Sonos One (Gen 2) features Bluetooth LE connectivity, a faster processor, and more memory.

-Not sure what all the fuss is about?
-Here’s a quick primer on what smart speakers are, and how some of them compare to the baseline Google Home?
+Here’s a quick primer on what smart speakers are, and what to expect from each of the major ones.

 Most Popular Reviews